-- 73% of risks are minimized by fewer incidents
+- 73% risks minimized by fewer incidents

-- 9 hours were saved in each inspection
+- 9-hours saved in each inspection

 As the quote goes – “Safety does not happen by accident,” to preserve one of the most valuable resources of your organization, i.e., your workforce, additional steps need to be taken.
 Only then will your organization prove to be sustainable and resilient in the true sense.